MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Information rights management–protected file synchronization

 If you're using information rights management (IRM), OneDrive can synchronize those file libraries and provide a seamless experience for users.
 For detailed information about how OneDrive handles IRM, see [How Office applications and services support Azure Rights Management](/azure/information-protection/office-apps-services-support).
 For OneDrive to synchronize these IRM-protected libraries, however, additional configuration is required, including deploying the latest [Rights Management Services (RMS) client](https://www.microsoft.com/download/details.aspx?id=38396) to your users' computers.
-For details about the additional configuration required for OneDrive to support IRM libraries, see [SharePoint and OneDrive: IRM Configuration](/azure/information-protection/configure-office365#sharepoint-online-and-onedrive-for-business-irm-configuration).
+For details about the additional configuration required for OneDrive to support IRM libraries, see [SharePoint Online and OneDrive for Business: IRM Configuration](/azure/information-protection/configure-office365#sharepoint-online-and-onedrive-for-business-irm-configuration).

 ### Windows Information Protection